apache/buildstream-site/content/2018/buildstream_release_announcement_v1_2.md

 ## About BuildStream

 BuildStream is a Free Software project.
 You can learn more about what it is by visiting the [Frequently Asked Questions]({filename}../pages/faq.md#about-buildstream) page and the [BuildStream Project]({filename}../pages/community.md) page.
-If you are interested in learning more about what BuildStream delivers, please visit our [BuildStream Portfolio]({filename}../pages/portfolio.md) page.
+If you are interested in learning more about what BuildStream delivers, please visit our [About BuildStream]({filename}../pages/about.md) page.